uberswe/triangulate/Readme.md

 I created this project to learn ReactJS, this was my first project.
 I also wanted to make a backend in Golang and learn how to integrate Stripe for payments.

+Begin by copying the `.example.env` file to `.env` and make any needed changes.
 To run the project simply type the following in the root folder:

 `yarn --cwd=assets build && go run cmd/triangulate/main.go`